The cherry blossoms in full bloom in Yokohama (photo taken on our 2018 trip to Japan)

 As we all become more knowledgeable about the coronavirus, my opinion about it and its effect on us and the world has changed.
 I no longer believe this is ‘not that bad’ (as I wrote in my article below).

 March 10, 2020 update

 Sadly, we’ve decided to cancel our trip to Japan (you can read all about how we came to this decision below).

-In my follow-up post, How We Maximized Our Refunds After Cancelling Our Trip to Japan, I walk through how we’re getting over 90% of our money back.
+In my follow-up post, How We Got 100% of Our Trip Refunded During the COVID-19 Pandemic, I walk through how we’re getting all of our money back.

 Normally, I follow the low-information diet à la Mr. Money Mustache.
 That means I consciously avoid ‘the news’ whenever possible.

 However, this little thing called the coronavirus has kept me ridiculously distracted in recent weeks.
 As much as I try to ignore it, I can’t!
 That’s because this outbreak has directly affected us.